DISNEY NEWPORT BAY CLUB REVIEW

 The largest hotel at Disneyland Paris!

-Here at My Castle Club, we’re dedicated to helping you make informed decisions by providing insightful hotel reviews.
-Having stayed in every hotel at Disneyland Paris, we can confidently say that Disney’s Newport Bay Club offers an exceptional blend of nautical charm and Disney magic.
-It’s also the largest hotel at Disneyland Paris with 1097 rooms with some offering stunning views over Lake Disney.
+Here at My Castle Club, we are dedicated to helping you make informed decisions through honest and practical hotel reviews.
+Having stayed at every hotel at Disneyland Paris, Disney’s Newport Bay Club stands out as a popular fan favourite, known for its classic nautical style and strong Disney atmosphere.
+It is also the largest hotel at Disneyland Paris with 1,097 rooms, including options with lake views, suites and family rooms that sleep up to six guests.

-Nestled by the scenic Lake Disney and just a short free shuttle ride or a leisurely 10-15 minute walk from the parks, this maritime-themed hotel boasts elegant, yacht-club decor, spacious rooms, and a range of family-friendly amenities.
+Set on the edge of Lake Disney and within a short free shuttle ride or a 10 to 15 minute walk from the parks, this maritime themed hotel blends elegant yacht club styling with spacious accommodation and useful family friendly facilities.

 For those in a hurry...